 We want every puppy to go to the right home; therefore we want every owner to take home the most suitable puppy for his family.
 Most

 of the puppies in our litters are similar in temperament.
-However, by the time the puppies are seven weeks old, we have probably observed
+However, by the time the puppies are seven weeks old, we

 some minor differences in personality, differences not apparent to visitors.